AndreaArbasino/DS_VirtualBeamer/README.md

 ### Impelementation details
-* It is adopted a UDP connection to enable fast data transfer.
+* It is adopted a UDP connection to enable fast data transfer over the network.
 * An adaption of the distributed bully election algorithm has been implemented for the leader election process in case of leader crash.